Our website uses cookies for statistical purposes.

 What are the mandatory requirements for the branch?

 The branch in Sweden will mandatorily have an address in Sweden.
 The name of the branch will include a word that will clearly indicate its status, “filial”.
-In case of bank branches, the name will also include the word “bank”.
+In the case of bank branches, the name will also include the word “bank”.

 The branch will be registered as an employer in Sweden, as well as for tax purposes.